 I will use this special day to release these news:

-Lampidis Cancer Foundation, USA (website), together with MCS Foundation for Life, the Netherlands (website), are actively preparing to collaborate with clinics worldwide on implementing protocols using 2-DG for patients who have failed standard treatment.
+Lampidis Cancer Foundation, USA (website), together with MCS Foundation for Life (website), are actively preparing to collaborate with clinics worldwide on implementing protocols using 2-DG for patients who have failed standard treatment.
 This is a massive step towards making 2-DG accessible to cancer patients worldwide.

 The details of this project have been made available at the website of Lampidis Cancer Foundation here.